Connect with others who understand.

 SCLC tumors often appear toward the middle of the chest.

 It’s important to know, these images are just some of many ways lung cancer may appear on a chest X-ray.
 A chest X-ray alone is likely not enough to rule out lung cancer, especially if you are experiencing symptoms.
-You should always speak with your physician to help you understand your radiology images.
-The images shown in this article give you a general idea of what is abnormal, but only a trained medical professional can tell you for sure what is normal and abnormal.
+You can ask your health care team to help you understand your radiology images.
+The images shown in this article give you a general idea of what’s abnormal, but only a trained medical professional can tell you for sure what’s normal and abnormal.

 Talk With Others Who Understand